One man’s path to inner peace took him across British Columbia…twice

 On the Horizon

-For Trevor’s next adventure, he plans to ride the Trans Canada Trail’s northern route to Inuvik and back.
-Beginning in mid-April 2016, Trevor will begin his journey North at Myra Canyon through BC, Alberta, the Yukon, and into the Northwest Territories to Inuvik on the Trans Canada Trail.
-After that, in 2017, Trevor intends to ride the entire Trans Canada Trail from West to East.
+For Trevor’s next adventure, he plans to ride the Trail’s northern route to Inuvik and back, starting in Myra Canyon through BC, Alberta, the Yukon, and into the Northwest Territories to Inuvik on The Great Trail.
+After that, Trevor intends to ride the entire Trail from West to East.

-“It has been one of the greatest pleasures of my life to ride the Trans Canada Trail,” says Trevor.
-“Because of my bipolar disorder, I’m a loner and connecting with people is not easy for me, but when I travel the Trans Canada Trail I experience a connection to this land that opens me up and fills me with a certain life affirming energy.”
+“It has been one of the greatest pleasures of my life to ride The Great Trail,” says Trevor.
+“Because of my bipolar disorder, I’m a loner and connecting with people is not easy for me, but when I travel the Trail, I experience a connection to this land that opens me up and fills me with a certain life affirming energy.”